WataruSuzuki/ios-apnprofile-putter/README.md

-# ruby-sample
+# iOS-APNProfile-Putter

 This is a based Ruby app using the [ruby-sample](https://github.com/heroku/ruby-sample) on Heroku.
+This is a part of [APN Profile Generator](https://watarusuzuki.github.io/APNProfileGenerator/) on Safari.
+Because Safari does not support download attribute.

 ## Deploying to Heroku